Website Navigation for Screen Readers

 Who is eligible to apply?

-All registered Hopkins undergraduates in the Krieger School of Arts & Sciences, the Peabody Institute, and the Whiting School of Engineering (freshmen, sophomores, and juniors) in good academic standing (i.e. not on academic probation, suspension, or leave for any reason) are eligible.
+All registered Hopkins undergraduates in the Krieger School of Arts & Sciences, the Peabody Institute, and the Whiting School of Engineering (freshmen, sophomores, juniors) in good academic standing (i.e. not on academic probation, suspension, or leave for any reason) are eligible.
 Seniors graduating prior to the summer project period are NOT eligible.

 HOUR especially encourages applications from students from underserved backgrounds (e.g. first-generation students, low-income backgrounds), students who are underrepresented in their field of study, and/or those who may not have previously had the opportunity to participate in an independent research experience.